U.S. Supreme Court blocks disclosure of Russia report material

 WASHINGTON (Reuters) - The U.S. Supreme Court on Wednesday blocked the disclosure to a Democratic-led House of Representatives committee of grand jury material redacted by President Donald Trump’s administration from former Special Counsel Robert Mueller’s report documenting Russian interference in the 2016 presidential election.

-The justices put on hold a March ruling by the U.S. Court of Appeals for the District of Columbia Circuit, which had decided that the materials must be disclosed to lawmakers.
-The administration now can formally appeal that ruling, meaning a final resolution may not be reached until after the Nov.
-3 presidential election in which the Republican president is seeking a second four-year term.
+In a brief order, the justices put on hold a March ruling by the U.S. Court of Appeals for the District of Columbia Circuit, which had decided that the material must be disclosed to lawmakers.

+The order gave the administration until June 1 to formally appeal that ruling, meaning that if the justices decide to hear the case a final resolution may not be reached until after the Nov.
+3 election in which the Republican president is seeking a second four-year term.
+If the justices refuse to hear the appeal, the materials would need to be handed over.

+Mueller submitted his report to U.S. Attorney General William Barr in March 2019 after a 22-month investigation that detailed Russia’s operation of hacking and propaganda to boost Trump’s candidacy as well as multiple contacts between Trump’s campaign and Moscow.

 Reporting by Lawrence Hurley and Jan Wolfe in Washington; Additional reporting by Andrew Chung in New York; Editing by Will Dunham